openhwgroup/cva5/README.md

 ## License

-CVA5 is licensed under the Solderpas License, Version 2.1 ( http://solderpad.org/licenses/SHL-2.1/ ).
+CVA5 is licensed under the Solderpad License, Version 2.1 ( http://solderpad.org/licenses/SHL-2.1/ ).
 Solderpad is an extension of the Apache License, and many contributions to CVA5 were made under Apache Version 2.0 ( https://www.apache.org/licenses/LICENSE-2.0 )

 ## Examples